 You sent me a letter of termination on DD Month YYYY.

-As I was incapacitated for work, pregnant, on maternity leave or performing military (or civilian) service at the time, the termination is null and void in accordance with I have enclosed the corresponding incapacity to work certificate, marching orders, etc.
+As I was incapacitated for work, pregnant, on maternity leave or performing military (or civilian) service at the time, the termination is null and void in accordance with Art.
+336c (1b) of the Code of Obligations (CO).
+I have enclosed the corresponding incapacity to work certificate, marching orders, etc.

 I will resume my job duties as soon as I am able to do so.